api-platform/docs/getting-started/api.md

 ## Generating the data model

-The first incredibly useful tool provided by Dunglas's API platform is it's data model generator also know as **[PHP Schema](https://github.com/dunglas/php-schema)**.
+The first incredibly useful tool provided by API platform is [its data model generator](../shema-generator/index.md).
 This API Platform component can also be used standalone to bootstrap any PHP data model.

 To kickstart our blog data model we browse [Schema.org](http://schema.org) and find an existing schema that describe perfectly